-Bitcoin Continues to Bleed, Falls Below $50K
+Bitcoin Dips Below $50K as Investors Flee Risk Assets

-- Ether recorded its highest single-day plunge since May 2021.
+- Ether posted its steepest single-day plunge since May 2021.

 - The crypto fear and greed index flashed "fear" and fell to its lowest level in a month.

-Note: UPDATE (Aug.
-5, 07:09 UTC): Adds additional details on market sell-off, liquidations.
-UPDATE (Aug.
-5, 07:25 UTC): Updates prices; adds equity market indexes in penultimate paragraph.